Oral, head and neck cancers

 Screening for oral, head and neck cancers

 During your dental checkup, your dentist will carefully inspect your face, neck, lips, mouth, jaw, and neck for sores, spots, and lumps.
-Screening for oral, head and neck cancers takes just a few minutes, but it can ensure that any potentially cancerous or precancerous lesions will be caught early and successfully treated.
+Screening for oral, head and neck cancers takes just a few minutes, but it can ensure that any potentially cancerous or precancerous lesions are found early and successfully treated.

-Be sure to tell your dentist if you’ve noticed a sore or lump in your mouth that doesn’t heal, pain, or numbness in your mouth or lips.
+Be sure to tell your dentist if you’ve noticed a sore or lump in your mouth that doesn’t heal or pain or numbness in your mouth or lips.

 A unique program that supports better overall health—at no extra cost